Home

 Amongst the most popular desinations for retirement living are Chiang Mai, Phuket, Pattaya,Hua Hin & Koh Samui ,the latter four places are all coastal resorts / islands, primarily geared to tourism, and have costs of living accordingly.

-On the other hand Chiang Mai,which is completely land-locked sits resplendant up in the far north of Thailand on a plataeu, surrounded by breathtaking mountains & beautiful scenery, and a cost of living that would make most westerners choke over their Cornflakes !!.
+On the other hand Chiang Mai,which is completely land-locked sits resplendent up in the far north of Thailand on a plataeu, surrounded by breathtaking mountains & beautiful scenery, and a cost of living that would make most westerners choke over their Cornflakes !!.

 This is no longer the best kept secret in Thailand, Chiang Mai now boasts over 20,000 Asian & Westerners who call the city their home!.